Theodore Roosevelt

 A consent order will set out the exact terms of the financial agreement reached between you and your spouse, including:

-A consent order provides you with the security of knowing your financial agreement on divorce is legally binding.
 This means that your spouse cannot make any future claim outside of the agreement from you on any of your assets and income or future assets and income.

 We offer a variety of fixed fees on negotiating and finalising your financial agreement into a consent order which we would be happy to discuss with you today.